YWolfeee/YWolfeee.github.io/_pages/simpletes.md

 <!-- ### How much compute do you need?

 A natural question is how to split a fixed budget across $C \times L \times K$.
 The Matthew effect gives the rule of thumb: long single chains and large local samples make early winners hoard the budget, so once each chain is deep enough, extra compute pays off most as more parallel trajectories $C$.
 The heatmaps over $(L, K)$ confirm a broad sweet spot rather than a knife-edge, which is why SimpleTES stays strong even under modest budgets. -->

+### How should the budget be split?

+A fixed product $C \times L \times K$ can still produce very different searches.
+The ablations suggest that there is no universally optimal split: mathematical construction problems often benefit more from independent exploration $C$, while kernel optimization benefits more from refinement depth $L$; $K$ is most useful at a moderate scale, where it protects each step from a poor local choice without consuming most of the budget on near-duplicate candidates.
+The practical lesson is to keep all three axes active, then tune the emphasis to the evaluator landscape.

 ### Efficiency: keeping the whole system busy